lukecold/gotube/README.md

 You can also check the file "script.go" to see how to call other APIs.

 This program is still under-developing.
 More interesting functionalities will be added into it soon!

+##Bug Reporting
+* For reporting bugs please use the [gotube/issues](https://github.com/KeluDiao/gotube/issues) page.
+* We are looking forward to pull requests from everybody through [gotube/pulls](https://github.com/KeluDiao/gotube/pulls).

+##License
+© Contributors, 2015.
+Licensed under an Apache-2.0 license.
+This project was initially developed by [Kelu Diao](mailto:diaokelu@gmail.com)